+Gene General Specifications

-General Specifications PLC Update Rate 1 channel per scan maximum (D2-230 CPU) 8 channels per scan maximum (D2-240, D2-250 - 1, D2-260 or D2-262 CPU) Data Acquisition Time 3ms / channel (asynchronous) Digital Inputs Input points required 12 binary data bits, 1 sign bit 3 channel ID bits, 1 diagnostic bit 16 point (X) input module Power Budget Requirement 100mA ( 60mA) maximum, 5VDC (supplied by base) External Power Supply 5mA, 10-30 VDC (80mA, 18-26.4 VDC) Operating Temperature 0°C-60°C (32°F to 140°F) Storage Temperature -20°C to 70°C (-4°F to 158°F) Relative Humidity 5-95% (non-condensing) Environmental air No corrosive gases permitted Vibration MIL STD 810C 514.2 Shock MIL STD 810C 516.2 Noise Immunity NEMA ICS3-304
+PLC Update Rate 1 channel per scan maximum (DL230 CPU) 8 channels per scan maximum (DL240/250 - 1/260 CPU)

+Data Acquisition Time 3 ms/channel (asynchronous)

+Digital Inputs Input points required 12 binary data bits, 1 sign bit 3 channel ID bits, 1 diagnostic bit 16 point (X) input module

+Power Budget Requirement 100mA ( 60mA) maximum, 5VDC (supplied by base)

+External Power Supply 5mA ( 80mA) maximum, 10-30 ( 18-26.4) VDC

+Operating Temperature 0 -60°C (32-140°F)

+Storage Temperature -20-70°C (-4-158°F)

+Relative Humidity 5-95% (non-condensing)

+Environmental air No corrosive gases permitted

+Vibration MIL STD 810C 514.2

+Shock MIL STD 810C 516.2

+Noise Immunity NEMA ICS3-304

-NOTE: Values in parenthesis with an asterisk are for older modules with two circuit board design and date codes 0609D4 and prior.
+\ NOTE: Values in parenthesis with an asterisk are for older modules with two circuit board design and date codes 0609D4 and previous.
 Values not in parenthesis are for single circuit board models with date code 0709E1 and above.

-Special Placement Requirements (D2-230 and Remote I/O Bases)
+Special Placement Requirements (DL230 and Remote I/O Bases)

-Even though the module can be placed in any slot, it is important to examine the configuration if a D2-230 CPU is used, as can be seen in the section about Writing the Program, located in this chapter.
+Even though the module can be placed in any slot, it is important to examine the configuration if a DL230 CPU is used, as can be seen in the section about Writing the Program, located in this chapter.
 V-memory locations are used to extract the analog data.
 If the module is placed so the input points do not start on a V-memory boundary, the instructions cannot access the data.
 This also applies when placing this module in a remote base using a D2-RSSS in the CPU slot.

-Data is split over two locations, so instructions cannot access data from a D2-230.
+Data is split over two locations, so instructions cannot access data from a DL230.